 The aim of the prescription system is simple.
 It's a flat fee, so that people can afford any necessary medicine regardless of cost.
 Yet for those on regular prescriptions, it can add up.

 All medicines administered in hospitals or NHS walk-in centres are free (not if they prescribe you something to take away).
 Also free are prescribed contraceptives, medication personally administered by a GP and most sexually transmitted disease treatments.

-Sadly if you're in England, nipping across the border to one of the neighbours won't help.
-But some people still qualify for free prescriptions:
+Sadly if you're in England, nipping across the border to one of the neighbours won't help - but some still qualify for free prescriptions.

 - You're under 16 or over 60.

-- If you're pregnant or have had a baby in the last 12 months (and have a valid Maternity Exemption certificate).
+- You're pregnant or have had a baby in the last 12 months (and have a valid Maternity Exemption certificate).

-- If you or your partner receive Income Support, Income-based Jobseeker's Allowance, Income-related Employment & Support Allowance, or Pension Credit Guarantee Credit.
+- You or your partner receive Income Support, Income-based Jobseeker's Allowance, Income-related Employment & Support Allowance, or Pension Credit Guarantee Credit.

 - You're an NHS inpatient.

-- If you have a valid Medical Exemption Certificate (given for a range of illnesses, such as epilepsy or cancer, or severe disability).
+- You have a valid Medical Exemption Certificate (given for a range of illnesses, such as epilepsy or cancer, or severe disability).

 If you qualify for free prescriptions, just fill in the back of the form at the pharmacist.
 Don't be tempted to lie - a false declaration can lead to a fine and prosecution.